Verse-by-Verse Study

 Paul’s team had the same approach to prayer, as he recorded: “Epaphras, who is one of you and a servant of Christ Jesus, sends greetings.
 He is always wrestling in prayer for you, that you may stand firm in all the will of God, mature and fully assured” (Col 4:12).

 Jesus said, “the kingdom of heaven suffers violence, and the violent take it by force” (Matt 11:12).
 In the highly symbolic language Jesus tells the secret of earnest prayer.
 It is fervent.
 It is persistent and constant.
-Jesus prayed in the same manner, “And being in agony, He prayed more earnestly” (Lk 22:40).
+Jesus prayed in the same manner, “And being in agony, He prayed more earnestly” or fervently (Lk 22:44).

 Jesus told a parable of the unjust judge saying, “to show them that they should always pray and not give up.”
 The NKJV says, “pray at all times and not lose heart.”
 Jesus continues saying, “And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?”
 (Lk 18:1-7).
-The answer is NO. Jesus says, “I tell you that He will bring about justice for them quickly” (Lk 18:8).
+The answer is NO. Jesus says, “I tell you that He will bring about justice for them quickly” (Lk 18:8), meaning their urgent prayers will be answered.

 Fortunately for us, we can listen in to Paul’s persistent prayer and use the same words and expressions in our prayers.
 Ask God to give us more time for prayer, with similar content that Paul used in his prayers.